cloudyr/AzureRMR/README.md

 ## Activating

 To use AzureRMR, you must create and register a service principal with Azure Active Directory.
-This is a one-time task, and the easiest method is to use the Azure cloud shell:
+This is a one-time task, and the easiest method is to use the Azure cloud shell.

 - In the Azure Portal (https://portal.azure.com), click on the Cloud Shell icon: